TeoBouvard/nephelae/README.md

 Q : How does it work ?
 A : This webapp is based on a client-server architecture.
 When the client requests a web page, the requested URL is compared to every entry in the web/URL.py file.
 If it matches one entry, the corresponding view (web/nepeheale/views) is called.
 A view can call model methods (web/nephelae/models), where the logic is located.
 The view then returns a response containing the data requested.
-HTTP responses are sent back by the server to the client, where it is handled by scipts (web/nephelae/static/js) and displayed according to stylesheets (web/nephelae/static/css) and templates (web/nephelae/templates).
+HTTP responses are sent back by the server to the client, where it is handled by scripts (web/nephelae/static/js) and displayed according to stylesheets (web/nephelae/static/css) and templates (web/nephelae/templates).

 Q : How can I tune it ?